altonius/emhass/CONTRIBUTING.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via an issue, email, or any other method with the owners of this repository before making a change.

-Please note: We have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.
+Please note: We have a [code of conduct](CODE_OF_CONDUCT.md), please follow it for all your interactions with the project.

 ## Pull Request Process